Woman lying awake in bed at night, eyes open and unable to switch off despite exhaustion

 • Avoid caffeine after 2pm (approximately)

-• Avoid alcohol as a sleep aid — it disrupts sleep architecture even when it helps with sleep onset
+• Avoid alcohol as a sleep aid — it disrupts sleep architecture even when it helps you drop off

 • Make the bedroom dark, cool, and quiet